 The company has no exposure to financial instruments with an interest rate risk as on March 31, 2022 and March 31, 2021.
 For the financial years ended March 31, 2020 and March 31, 2019, we have been informed that the company had exposure to financial instruments with an exposure to an interest rate risk.
-The management is of the opinion that the impact of the interest rate risk on the financial statements for the years ended March 31, 2020 and 31, 2020 and ii) Foreign currency risk
+The management is of the opinion that the impact of the interest rate risk on the financial statements for the years ended March 31, 2020 and March 31, 2019 is not material and hence a sensitivity analysis has not been tabulated.

+ii) Foreign currency risk

-Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates. the company's exposure to the risk of changes in foreign exchange rates relates primarily to the company's operating activities (when revenue or expense is denominated in a foreign currency) and the company's net investments in foreign subsidiaries.
+Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates, the company's exposure to the risk of changes in foreign exchange rates relates primarily to the company's operating activities (when revenue or expense is denominated in a foreign currency) and the company's net investments in foreign subsidiaries.